thomas-barton/boto3/docs/source/guide/credentials.rst

 When you specify a profile that has an IAM role configuration, Boto3 will make an ``AssumeRole`` call to retrieve temporary credentials.
 Subsequent Boto3 API calls will use the cached temporary credentials until they expire, in which case Boto3 will then automatically refresh the credentials.

 Please note that Boto3 does not write these temporary credentials to disk.
-This means that temporary credentials from the ``AssumeRole`` calls are only cached in-memory within a single Session.
+This means that temporary credentials from the ``AssumeRole`` calls are only cached in-memory within a single session.
 All clients created from that session will share the same temporary credentials.

 If you specify ``mfa_serial``, then the first time an ``AssumeRole`` call is made, you will be prompted to enter the MFA code. **Program execution will block until you enter the MFA code.** You'll need to keep this in mind if you have an ``mfa_serial`` device configured, but would like to use Boto3 in an automated script.